FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): Experimental methodology

 The purpose of these experiments is to weight up the benefits brought by our scheme in the context of TCP best-effort flows.
-To do this, we first experiment a given scenario with DropTail then, we compare with the results obtained with FavourQueue.
-We enable FavourQueue only on the uplink (data path) while DropTail always remains on the downlink (ACK path).
-We only compare all identical terminating flows for both experiments (i.e. DropTail and FavourQueue) in order to assess the performance obtained in terms of service for a same set of flows.
+To do this, we first experiment a given scenario with DropTail then, we compare with the results obtained with FavorQueue.
+We enable FavorQueue only on the uplink (data path) while DropTail always remains on the downlink (ACK path).
+We only compare all identical terminating flows for both experiments (\textit{i.e.} DropTail and FavorQueue) in order to assess the performance obtained in terms of service for a same set of flows.

-We assume our model follows Internet short TCP flows characteristics as we find the same general distribution latency form than Figure \ref{fig:ciullo09} which is as a function of the measurements obtained in Figure \ref{fig:delaypdf}.
+We assume our model follows Internet short TCP flows characteristics as we found the same general distribution latency form as Figure \ref{fig:ciullo09} which is as a function of the measurements obtained in Figure \ref{fig:delaypdf}.
 This comparison provides a correct validation model in terms of latency.
 As explained above, Figure \ref{fig:delaypdf} corresponds and illustrates a \textit{ten averaged experiment}.

+To conclude, we recall in Table \ref{tab:exp}, the parameters used for each experiment.
+Note that for the experiment presented in Section \ref{subsec:persistent}, the duration is set to $2000$\,sec and there is no replication.